 On May 1, percentile ranks are provided for the current exam.
 The percentiles help you see where your MCAT performance falls in comparison to your fellow examinees.
 The AAMC offers percentiles for both cumulative scores and section scores.

 According to data gathered by the AAMC, most test-takers studied for more than 16 weeks and studied for more than 30 hours per week.
-The amount of time you need to study will depend on your needs.
+The amount of time you need to study depends on your strengths and weaknesses.

 If you are strong in all content areas, you may need to focus mostly on understanding passages and answering questions on time.
 If you have content holes and areas of weakness topic-wise, it will take you longer to prepare.